- The Medical College Admission Test (MCAT) is a 6.5 hour standardized examination.

 - MCAT scores are released approximately 30 days after each test date.

-- The scores on the Biological Sciences, Physical Sciences, and Verbal Reasoning sections of the MCAT are reported on a scale ranging from 1 to 15.
+- The score on each of the four sections of the MCAT is reported on a scale ranging from 1 to 15.

 - Some students think they should take the MCAT once for practice, and then again "for real".
 This is not a good idea.